rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 ---
-title: Using OCI Helm Chart Repositories
+title: Using OCI-Based Helm Chart Repositories
 ---

 <head>
   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries"/>
 </head>

 Helm v3 introduced storing Helm charts as [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) artifacts in container registries.
-With Rancher v2.9.0, you can add [OCI-based Helm chart registries](https://helm.sh/docs/topics/registries/) alongside http- and Git-based repositories.
+With Rancher v2.9.0, you can add [OCI-based Helm chart repositories](https://helm.sh/docs/topics/registries/) alongside HTTP-based and Git-based repositories.
 This means that you can deploy apps that are stored as OCI artifacts.
 As of Rancher v2.9.0, this feature is experimental.

-## Add an OCI Repository
+## Add an OCI-Based Helm Chart Repository

-To add an OCI registry through the Rancher UI:
+To add an OCI-based Helm chart repository through the Rancher UI:

 1. Click **☰ > Cluster Management**.
 2. Find the name of the cluster whose repositories you want to access.
 Click **Explore** at the end of the cluster's row.